hansb001/smarthome/README.md

 1. Do some shopping (optional)
 2. Clone the repo
 3. Build your smart home and set up application
+4. Setup Node-RED on both Raspberry Pi's and local machine
-4. Set up MQTT Broker
+5. Set up MQTT Broker
-5. Set up Gatewayy
+6. Set up Gateway
-6. Build a dashboard
+7. Build a dashboard
-7. Optional Set-up Node-MCU
+8. Optional Set-up Node-MCU

 ## Step 1 Do some shopping (Optional)